junh1024/adt-fork/README.md

 slides from the talk given May 3, 2014.
 Video of the talk is archived [here](http://lac.linuxaudio.org/2014/video.php?id=12).

+We are happy to answer any technical questions about the toolbox or Ambisonics in general.

 Licenses

 The code in the Toolbox that has been written by me is licensed under